mildmojo/tugtug/README.md

 tugtug
 ======

-Riverboat racing game for the Lexitron.
+Riverboat racing game for the Lexitron